MLP-VectorClub/Winterchilla/README.md

         - You'll also need to get the Certificate Authority bundle file (`ca-bundle.crt`) from [this](https://github.com/bagder/ca-bundle/) repository, place it somewhere in your system, and note it's file path.
 Then, in `php.ini`, set `curl.cainfo` to the absolute file path of said bundle file.
         - Restart Apache
 5. Type your domain (or `localhost`) into the address bar of your favourite browser and the home page should appear
 6. You'll also need to set up a JavaScript minifier & CSS preprocessing.
-The way you decide to do this is entirely up to you, but I'll provide the settings for my setup in the next section
+The way you decide to do this is entirely up to you, but I'll provide the settings for my setup in the next section.
+ - Setting this up is optional, since I'll re-minfy contributed source code myself, if there will be any.
+This is mostly needed so that you can test locally.
+ - If you do not wish to set this up, just delete any minified code and the unminified version will load automatically for both CSS and JS.
+Just make sure that you do not commit the deletion of minified files with your pull request.

 ### An example CSS preprocessing & JS minification setup